mendix/docs/content/en/docs/refguide/modeling/dev-best-practices.md

 The structure for your documents starts with a clear separation of folders.
 By using a good folder structure you will improve the maintainability of your application; you will be able to find required documents faster and therefore will be able to develop and fix faster.

 The optimal grouping of your documents into folders depends on the circumstances and on the functionality of your application.
-We recommend combining the guidelines below in a way that fits your app.
+Mendix recommends combining the guidelines below in a way that fits your app.

 #### 3.3.1 Process-Related Sources